1 October 2018

 MBS Access has a fleet of more than 30 spider lifts ranging from 11 to 36 metres covering primarily the south east of England.

-Platform Basket UK distributor Promax Access – based in Barnsley, South Yorkshire – provides a full range of access solutions including tracked and spider lifts, Reedyk compact cranes and Road-Rail access platforms.
+Platform Basket UK distributor Promax Access – based in Barnsley, South Yorkshire – provides a full range of access solutions including tracked spider lift access platforms, Reedyk compact cranes and Road-Rail access platforms.

 Please feel free to get in touch if you would like more details.
 Alternatively, our friendly staff are always on hand to answer any questions that you may have on 01226 716657 or via our handy live chat function.